 Throughout these troubling times, we have continued to provide uninterrupted access to critical services and resources to ensure that those most at risk are able to overcome the challenges of mental health and addiction disorders, chronic health conditions, poverty, housing insecurity and homelessness, food inequality, economic hardship and unemployment, educational barriers, cultural alienation, among others.

-ATTENTION: We are now offering the COVID-19 vaccine to eligible individuals at our designated Federally Qualified Health Centers (FQHCs).
+ATTENTION: We offer the COVID-19 vaccine to eligible individuals at our designated Federally Qualified Health Centers (FQHCs).
 For more information, visit: acacianetwork.org/covidvaccine

 Overall Impact and Outcomes